writethedocs/www/docs/topics.rst

 - |:newspaper:| `A magnificent array of management topics </blog/newsletter-july-2020/#a-magnificent-array-of-management-topics>`__
 - |:movie_camera:| `From Graffiti Writer to Technical Writer </videos/prague/2020/from-graffiti-writer-to-technical-writer-kruno-golubi/>`__
 - |:movie_camera:| `Overcoming the Plight of Lone Writers </videos/australia/2020/overcoming-the-plight-of-lone-writers-ankita-tripathi/>`__
-- |:movie_camera:| `Onboard yourself: How to get set-up for success in a new role </videos/australia/2020/onboard-yourself-how-to-get-set-up-for-success-in-a-new-role-michael-belton/>`__
 - |:newspaper:| `Leading and following: finding a mentor, being a mentor </blog/newsletter-october-2019/#leading-and-following-finding-a-mentor-being-a-mentor>`__
 - |:newspaper:| `Feeling like a fraud and how to deal with it </blog/newsletter-october-2019/#feeling-like-a-fraud-and-how-to-deal-with-it>`__
 - |:movie_camera:| `Fostering Talent: Mentorship, Peer Reviews and Going Beyond Your Job Description </videos/prague/2019/fostering-talent-mentorship-peer-reviews-and-going-beyond-your-job-description-arran-southall/>`__